ctrimble/combinatorics/README.md

 ### Counting Combinations and Permutations

-  This package provides a math utility class for computing the number of permutations or combinations for a given domain and rank (length).
+  This package provides a math utility class for computing the number of permutations or combinations for a given domain and length (k).
 In the following example, we will count the number of permutations and combinations of length 6 for the set {1,1,1,1,2,2,2,3,3,4}:

         import com.xiantrimble.combinatorics.CombinatoricFactory;
         import com.xiantrimble.combinatorics.CombinatoricFactoryImpl;
         import com.xiantrimble.combinatorics.CombMathUtils;
         ...
-        int rank = 6;
+        int k = 6;
         int[] domain = {1,1,1,1,2,2,2,3,3,4};

         // create a factory and get the utilities.